Amitgm/Book_recommendation_app/README.md

 - Simple and Intuitive Interface: Built with Gradio, the app provides an easy-to-use interface for users to input their preferences and view recommendations.

 - Real-Time Recommendations: Generates book recommendations instantly based on the user's inputs.

+## Installation

+Follow these steps to set up the Book Recommender System on your local machine.

+### Prerequisites

+- Python 3.10